p0l1t1c1an/bsdfan-rs/README.md

 - Improve verbosity of errors
   - Needs manual debug implementation for error types
   - Maybe have errors contain strings to print message

-- Fix Installation issue
-  - The program doesn't work properly if installation of rust uses rustup
-  - Right now, to use this program rust must be installed through pkg/ports